GaretJax/pop-analysis-suite/docs/introduction.rst

 Install from source
 ~~~~~~~~~~~~~~~~~~~

-It is possible to install the PAs package directly from source.
+It is possible to install the PAS package directly from source.
 The following
 commands should get you started::

    $ wget --no-check-certificate https://github.com/GaretJax/pop-analysis-suite/tarball/master